GoogleChrome/CertificateTransparency/log_policy.md

 This bug will be used to track all CT Logs operated by this Log Operator for as long as any Logs operated by this organization are `Pending`, `Qualified`, `Usable`, `ReadOnly`, or `Retired`.
 By creating a new CT Log Operator bug, applicants are asserting they are organizationally independent from all existing CT Log Operators, which can be observed in the [log_list.json](https://www.gstatic.com/ct/log_list/v3/log_list.json) file hosted by Google.
 If an organizational change occurs that alters this independence, CT Log Operators are required to notify Chrome at chrome-certificate-transparency@google.com as soon as possible.

 ### Existing CT Log Operators
-Once the Chrome team has confirmed the Log Operator’s contact information, or if an existing Log Operator is applying for additional CT Logs to be added to Chrome,  the CT Log Operator must next provide the following information about the new CT Logs in their existing CT Log Operator bug:
+Once the Chrome team has confirmed the Log Operator's contact information, or if an existing Log Operator is applying for additional CT Logs to be added to Chrome,  the CT Log Operator must next provide the following information about the new CT Logs in their existing CT Log Operator bug:
 * A description of the Logs, including applicable policies or requirements for logging certificates, and whether these Logs are compliant with RFC6962 or static-ct-api.
 * A JSON object (one per log) containing:
-    * a public HTTP endpoint that responds to all Log Client Messages indicated in RFC 6962, Section 4, or HTTP endpoints responding to Submission and Monitoring APIs specified in [c2sp.org/static-ct-api](https://c2sp.org/static-ct-api) v1.0, as appropriate.
+    * a public HTTP endpoint that responds to all Log Client Messages indicated in RFC 6962, Section 4, or HTTP endpoints responding to Submission and Monitoring APIs specified in [c2sp.org/static-ct-api](https://c2sp.org/static-ct-api) v1.0, as appropriate,
     * the Log's public key, provided as a DER-encoded ASN.1 SubjectPublicKeyInfo structure, base64-encoded,
     * the SHA-256 hash of the Log's public key, base64-encoded (i.e. the LogID provided in SCTs issued by the log),
     * the Maximum Merge Delay (MMD) of the Log, and